 8. Customers who browsed an out of stock product

-Customers' browse data can be used to trigger an automatic email once the browsed product has been restocked.
-Shoppers will be satisfied that they didn’t miss out on their desired product, and won’t be tempted to turn to a competitor to meet their needs.
+Customers’ browse data can be used to trigger an automatic email once the browsed product has been restocked.
+Shoppers from this market segment will be satisfied that they didn’t miss out on their desired product, and won’t be tempted to turn to a competitor to meet their needs.

-John Lewis sends a back in stock email alert to customers, warning them that the product might sell out again and encouraging them to be one step ahead of the curve.
+John Lewis sends a back in stock email alert to customers, warning customers in this market segment that the product might sell out again and encouraging them to be one step ahead of the curve.

 9. Customers who will help you meet your goals

-You can also use segmentation to meet your business objectives such as selling excess stock.
+You can also use this market segmentation strategy to meet your business objectives such as selling excess stock.
 Target content to shoppers who have shown a high level of interest in the specific product or category.